Cartilage Aftercare

 What to expect during healing:

-Itchiness, secretion of a whitish-yellow fluid (not pus) that will form a 'crust' around and on the jewelry.
+Itchiness, secretion of a whitish-yellow fluid (not pus) that will form a 'crust' around and on the jewellery.
 Some discolouration.

 What to avoid:

-• Clean your new piercing with alcohol or any harsh chemicals.
+• Cleaning your new piercing with alcohol or any harsh chemicals.

-• Avoid undue trauma such as friction from clothing, excessive motion of the area, playing with the jewelry, and vigorous cleaning.
+• Friction from clothing, excessive movement of the area, playing with the jewellery, and vigorous cleaning.

-• Change the piercing jewelry during the healing time.
+• Changing the piercing jewellery during the healing period.

-• Use makeup or beauty care products around or near your piercing.
+• Using makeup or beauty care products around or near your piercing.

 Doing any of the actions listed above can cause irritations to your new piercing and prolong the healing period.
 The formation of unsightly and uncomfortable scar tissue, migration, rejection and other complications can occur.
 Please refer to our Problem Piercing pages for more information.